Teskann/URDFast/documentation/usermanual.md

 This should open a file dialog in the *Examples* directory.
 You can pick one of the files in here to try the software or open your own URDF file.

 File openning can take a few seconds, especially if you have exotic joints transformations.
-This is normal and if your OS says NYXX is not responding, just wait, it shouldn't have crashed.
+This is normal and if your OS says URDFast is not responding, just wait, it shouldn't have crashed.
 The progress bar at the bottom will give you an idea of the remaining time.

 ### Robot Information (left)